EleanorNB/Vertex/Spec/BAS.md

 Assembly is done per source file, and outputs a single TAB or DEC (TABs have sections and imports, DECs do not).
 External labels and TABs/DECs are coordinated by MIXR.

 ## Directives and Statements
 Directives start with `.` and consist of alphanumerics.
-Directives may have arguments, and those arguments may themselves have arguments: top-level arguments are separated with `;`, the first of which is optional; sub-arguments are separated with `,`, likewise.
+Directives may have arguments, and those arguments may be lists or themselves have arguments: top-level arguments are separated from the directive with non-breaking whitespace and each other with `;`; sub-arguments and list elements are separated from the argument with non-breaking whitespace and from each other with `,`.
 Directive statements run until the first newline after the directive, an argument, or a sub-argument not terminated with `;` or `,`; `.` on its own can be used to terminate multiline statements without adding an argument.

 ### Example
 ```